-Only the CPU_FAN and CHA_FAN connector support the ASUS Q-FAN 2 feature.
+Only the CPU_FAN connector supports the ASUS Q-FAN feature.

 8. Serial port connector (10-1 pin COM1)

 This connector is for a serial (COM) port.
 Connect the serial port module cable to this connector, then install the module to a slot opening at the back of the system chassis.